Database Explorer

 aggregation (string $function, ?string $groupFunction = null): mixed

-// Calculates the average price of products in a category
+// average price of products in a category

 $avgPrice = $products->where('category_id', 1)